- Minimum Purchase:

 On a smaller scale, the red maple is cultivated for its syrup.
 The sugar maple is more common for this.
 However, there are a few who will swear that the syrup in the red maple to be just as tasty as that of the sugar maple.
 As for the majority, the red maple is best as a shade and decorative tree or even bonsai art.

-There are three common varieties of red maples which have a massive demand in the United States.
-Two of the varieties are true red maples.
-The third is a hybrid red maple.
+There are three common varieties of red maples which have massive demand in the United States.
+Two of the types are true red maples.
+The third is the hybrid red maple.

 The red sunset maple is sometimes confused with the October red maple.
 The two trees are in fact two distinct trees are in fact different.
 The red sunset maple botanically referred to like the Acer rubrum “Franks red.”
 This tree has an upright oval shape to it.
 The leaves are star-shaped.

 The root system of this tree is shallow.
 This may cause problems with the sidewalk.
 It does make a good street border tree if there is no sidewalk.
 It is fast growing and therefore makes an ideal tree to use for that empty lawn.

 This tree is very hardy and able to be planted in a wide variety of soil types.
 One of the things favored by the tree is how resistant it is to the hot summers.
 It is an excellent tree for the Midwest and the northern USA.
 Fret not if you live in the southern USA its co-partner is many time the favored tree for the south.

 The October Glory red maple is botanically known as Acer rubrum “October glory” is very similar to the red sunset.
 The shape of the tree gives a round, oval shape.
 The leaf shape is more ovate.